jwergieluk/wergieluk-com/content/page/about.md

 ## I am not tracking you

 For reasons outlined above, currently, I am not using any tracking software or scripts (like Google Analytics).
-I am not using any cookies.
+I am also not using any cookies.
 This is a static website hosted on Netlify which uses their generous free plan.
 This plan doesn't include traffic analytics.

 I once watched a lecture in which someone from LinkedIn said that users spend a significant amount of time accessing their own profile pages without performing any modifications.
 It's as if they were watching themselves in a mirror.
 In the past, I found myself doing something similar when browsing Google Analytics statistics.